CodeDifferently/piano-lecture/README.md

 ## Making a sound

 ##### Creating the Keys
-To begin you're going to make a list of the keys.
+To begin you're going to make a list of the keys inside of the `<body>` tag.
 We will have 13 keys, black and white.

 ```html
 <ul class="set">